cgarciae/dataget/docs/index.md

 Dataget is an easy to use, framework agnostic dataset library that gives you quick access to a collection of Machine Learning datasets through a simple API.

 * **Minimal**: Downloads entire datasets with just 1 line of code.
-* **Compatible**: Loads data as Pandas Dataframes which can be easily used with the majority of Machine Learning frameworks.
+* **Compatible**: Loads data as `numpy` arrays or `pandas` dataframes which can be easily used with the majority of Machine Learning frameworks.
-* **Efficient**: Loads data as Pandas Dataframes which can be easily used with the majority of Machine Learning frameworks.
+* **Transparent**: By default stores the data in your current project so you can easily inspect it.
-* **Transparent**: By default stores data in your current project so you can easily inspect it.
+* **Memory Efficient**: When a dataset doesn't fit in memory it will return the metadata needed so it can be loaded iteratively.
-* **Kaggle Integration**: Supports loading Kaggle Datasets in a variety of formats.
+* **Integrates with Kaggle**: Supports loading Datasets directly from Kaggle in a variety of formats.

 ## Getting Started